Financial Aid Office Hours of Operation

 The Financial Aid and Student Accounts departments at Urbana University work collaboratively, and with the rest of the University – within the framework of federal and state regulations – to service students as they pursue their educational and professional goals.
 Staff help students seek, obtain, and make the best use of all available financial resources, including loans, grants and scholarships.
 Both offices provides high quality service and guidance with the utmost respect, sensitivity, and empathy to students and their families.
 The staff strives to communicate with students and families in a clear and effective manner.

 Due to Federal regulations that do not permit financial aid to be disbursed until 10 days prior to the start of each semester, financial aid will not appear on your bill until the start of each semester.
 However, as long as you have completed all necessary financial aid documents, we will be able to give you an accurate statement of your account before the start of each semester.

-To be considered for federal, state, or institutional financial aid, students are required to file a FAFSA.
+To be considered for federal, state, or institutional financial aid, students are required to file a FAFSA online.
+Please use the U.S. Department of Education’s website as it is free and available to all students.
 Visit www.fafsa.ed.gov to file your FAFSA.
-The preference deadlines are:
+Urbana University’s FAFSA School Code is 003133.